tshedor/murderwithfriends/README.md

 ### Styles

 CSS is fine.
 SCSS is great.
+But it's not real CSS.
 Styled components only add [bloat to existing JS files](https://zendev.com/2017/09/11/css-in-js.html) and this whole template literal business is a mess.
-Styles are imported via CSS modules and precompiled with SCSS.
-Just because it ends in Sheets not Script doesn't mean it can't play in the sandbox too.
+Styles are imported via CSS modules and precompiled with PostCSS.

 #### Notes